High Speed Internet Rancho Santa Fe

 Wireless Access Points

 In a high performance WiFi system, there will be multiple wireless access points hardwired back to a central router.
-Because of the way a system like this is built, throughput actually increases instead of decreasing like a mesh network does.
+As a result, throughput actually increases instead of decreasing like a mesh network does.
 That’s because wireless access points provide 1 Gigabit links back to the router.
 A wireless access point allows a device to seamlessly transition between access points, ensuring the best possible performance.

-Based on location and coverage, a wireless device will release from a weak access point connection and attach to a different access point with a stronger connection in a matter of milliseconds.
+Based on location and coverage, a wireless device will release from a weak access point connection.
+It will then, attach to a different access point with a stronger connection in a matter of milliseconds.
 Think of a hotel’s WiFi, and how you can walk the around the property without losing WiFi access.
-Now consider how well that translates to a home located in Rancho Santa Fe where homeowners want to take advantage of gigabit Internet.

 How To Take Advantage Of Gigabit Internet (High Speed Internet)

 Every day it seems like there is a new device jumping on your home’s wireless network.
-In fact, it’s gone well beyond your standard devices like tablets, smartphones, and laptops.
 Today, everything from thermostats and lightbulbs, to smart TVs, light switches, and kitchen appliances demand wireless access.
 Wired connections are generally better for gigabit speeds because of their reliability and lack of interference.
 If you want the best benefits of gigabit Internet, you’ll need the right wired connections (wireless access points, switches, router).
 Here is some more insight on taking advantage of gigabit Internet.

 - Make sure your devices support the latest WiFi standards